Universe-E/healthgram/items/report.md

 *[Where are the known errors and bugs?
 What consequences might they lead to?]*
 *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*

-*Here is an example:*
+- Home Page

-- *Bug 1:*
+  - Bug

-  - Loading home pages costs several seconds
+    - Loading home pages may costs several seconds, if page contains pages with large pictures
     - Toasts keep popping up when clicking previous page and next page multiple times

+  - Error

+    - In a very rare situation, when user return to home page from other page, the page may crash because of the loading overflow

+- Send Post Page

+  - Bug

+    - In the "New Post" page, the Line "Who Can See This Post" is incomplete, it will be our future feature after the assessment.
+    - After sending post, it may take times (several seconds) to load all the new posts, if the home page contains too many pictures
+    - In some cases, Post cannot save the authorid if user send their **first** post

+  - Error

+    - In some situation, some picture from local storage cannot be updated, or may trigger crash, because we set the max size of picture to 5 MB
+    - In a very rare situation, the

+- Settings Page

+  - Bug

+    - The button "Change nick name", "Change email", and "Change password" are incomplete, they will be our future features after the assessment.
+    - In the "Settings-Friend Request" page, After clicking "Accept"or "Reject", the request is not removed and still in this page

+  - Error

+    - In a very rare situation, after user clicking "Notifications-Change Avatar" or "Notifications-Friend Request", the page may crash, the possible reason may be the new user's avatar and friend request list is not initialized.
+    - If a user have published too many posts, it will take time to load the "Settings-Post Visibility" Page, and may trigger the shutdown of firebase, because the daily read times in firebase is limited.

+- Notifications Page

+  - Bug
+    - Top bar "Follow Updates" is incomplete, it should represent the new follow notifications, it will be our new feature
+    - After handling Friend requests in "Settings-Friend Requests" page, the notification in top bar "Notifications-Friend Requests" page is not removed
+    - No response when user click the corresponding "Friend Requests"
+  - Error
+    - In a very rare situation, after other user send follow requests to you, the page may crash
+    -

+- Firebase

+  - Bug
+    - Firebase cannot response quickly since we set the database located in United States, far away from Australia
+    - The daily read times in firebase is limited, firebase may shutdown
+  - Error
+    - In a test development, we use batch() to add multiple posts into firebase, the fire

+- Friends Page

-- *Bug 2:*
+  - Bug
+    - The top search bar will cover the whole page
-  - After clicking share button, user cannot share to other users
+    - After searching the result, user cannot return to the previous friend list page, unless user click other pages, and click "Friends" again
-  - Click Setting - Request will crash
-  - Cannot use change avatar, nickname, phone number, password, etc

-- *Bug 3:*
-  - Cannot select texts in post and head text bar
-  - All post images are randomly selected from resources
+    - The page will redirect to "Friend" page **Only** when click the avatar in the friend list, no response if click title or name
+    - "Direct Message" in "Friend" page is incomplete, it will be our future feature after assessment

-- *Bug 4:*
+  - Error
-  - In a very rare situation, after logout, if user deliberately input the wrong password, the app may crash
+    - In a very rare situation, if friends list contains too many elements, the friends page may crash
+    - In some situation, if search bar contains some characters, the friends page may crash

 - If user deliberately input the wrong password several times, then input correct password, it will take seconds to response to the successful password authentication